 What are The Seven Magic Mountains?

-The Mountains are a large-scale public art exhibit created by the world-renowned Swiss artist, Ugo Rondinone.
+The Mountains is a large-scale public art exhibit created by the world-renowned Swiss artist Ugo Rondinone.
 The exhibit was designed to be temporarily on display from 2016 until 2018.
-However, they have been so popular that their stay has been extended for another three years,at least until 2021.
-This is such great news because if you haven’t visited them yet, you still have time!
-The seven mountains are all made up of locally-sourced boulders that were painted in bright dayglow colors and stacked in the middle of the desert, each standing 30 to 35 feet tall.
+However, they have been so popular that their stay has been extended and continues to stand in 2023.
+This is excellent news because you can still see them if you haven’t visited them yet!
+The seven mountains are all made up of locally sourced boulders painted in bright dayglow colors and stacked in the middle of the desert, each standing 30 to 35 feet tall.

-This is the perfect spot for your epic vacation photos and Instagram shot!
+This is the perfect free spot in Las Vegas for epic vacation photos and Instagram shots!

 There are often many visitors during the day.
 It may be hard to catch a photo opportunity without someone else in the background, but if you are patient, you might get lucky and grab the perfect shot.

-Be sure to head out early or sit on a blanket and watch the sunset.
-The exhibit is open from sunrise to sunset and both of these times offer the best photo opportunities due to perfect lighting.
+Be sure to head out early or stay late to sit on a blanket and watch the sunset.
+The exhibit is open from sunrise to sunset, and both of these times offer the best photo opportunities due to perfect lighting.

 While visiting, there is a Guide you can access through your cell phone by calling 702.381.5182 and following the prompts to learn about the artist, the artwork, and other land art in Southern Nevada.
-You can also find a video that explains how the Mountains were built, and various STEAM (science, technology, engineering, arts, and mathematics) lessons available HERE.
-These would be great resources for homeschooling families, as well as any parent who wishes to enrich the vacation.
+You can also find a video that explains how the Mountains were built and various STEAM (science, technology, engineering, arts, and mathematics) lessons available HERE.
+These would be great resources for homeschooling families and any parent who wishes to enrich the vacation.

-If you are in the Vegas area and want to get off the Strip and see something truly unique.
+If you are in the Vegas area and want to get off the Strip and see something unique.
 Head out of town to see the magic that awaits you in the Las Vegas desert.
 We believe this was the best attraction we found that was FREE in Las Vegas.